Assistant Professor of Cardiovascular Sciences, Academic Institute

 Cytoplasmic RNA capping

 The lab's work aims to determine the regulators that determine the conditions under which, and position(s) where, an RNA is capped in the cytoplasm.
-My lab uses both transcriptome-wide (microarrays, direct RNA sequencing, RNA-seq, and ribosome profiling) and targeted methods (qPCR, polysome gradients, etc.) to understand how cytoplasmic capping drives oncogenic transformation and stress responses linked to cardiovascular disease.
-Ultimately, I aim to uncover the evolutionary role of cytoplasmic RNA capping, and to decipher the mechanism(s) controlling the selection, generation, and regulation of capping sites, and to develop cytoplasmic capping-based drug responsiveness screens and/or RNA therapeutics.
+My lab uses both transcriptome-wide (direct RNA sequencing, RNA-seq, ribosome profiling, and others) in combination with targeted methods (qPCR, polysome gradients, biochemical assays, etc.) to understand how cytoplasmic capping drives some post-transcriptional gene regulatory events such as those in general cellular stress responses and stress responses linked to cardiovascular disease.
+Ultimately, my lab aims to uncover the evolutionary role of cytoplasmic RNA capping, and to decipher the mechanism(s) controlling the selection, generation, and regulation of capping sites, and to develop cytoplasmic capping-based drug responsiveness screens and/or RNA therapeutics.

-The lab was recently awarded an R35 MIRA (5 years) grant from the National Institute of General Medical Sciences to study the molecular undepinnings of cytoplasmic capping and another grant from the American Heart Association (3 years) to better understand if cytoplasmic capping helps cells respond to stress in the cardiovascular system.
+The lab is currently in the second year of its 5-year R35 MIRA grant from the National Institute of General Medical Sciences (1R35GM137819) to study the molecular underpinnings of cytoplasmic capping and a 3 year Career Development Award (20CDA35310329) from the American Heart Association to better understand if cytoplasmic capping helps cells respond to stress in the cardiovascular system.

 FHIT